mSvcBench/muBench/Docs/Manual.md

 To benchmark an app generated from Alibaba trace, the following steps must be performed:

 - Create a `Config/WorkModelParameters.json` file that contains the `service_graph.json` file of the application you intend to test.
 As for the remaining information in the `WorkModelParameters.json` file, we were unable to derive it from Alibaba's traces, so the user must make his or her own choices.
 For example, a possible `WorkModelParameters.json` file for sequential application No. 18 is as follows.
-In this case, all microservices stress the CPU through the [loader](#CustomFunctions/README.md) function, the average size of responses is 11 kBytes, and Kubernetes' requests and CPU limits are set to 250m.
+In this case, all microservices stress the CPU through the [loader](#CustomFunctions/README.md) function.
+According to the `response_dist` and `response_size` parameters, the responses size follows an expneg distribution with an average size of 11 kBytes, and Kubernetes' requests and CPU limits are set to 250m.

    ```json
    {